bbmokhtari/django-translations/docs/reference/utils.rst

           langs=['de']
       )

-   To get the details of a list of instances:
+   To get the iteration and type details of an entity (a list of instances):

    .. testcode:: _get_entity_details